- Help With RefWorks

 Help with RefWorks

-Students, staff and faculty can get RefWorks assistance at one of our consulting facilities:
+Students, staff and faculty can get RefWorks assistance at the Knowledge Navigation Center:

 - Knowledge Navigation Center – Located on the second floor of the Hatcher Graduate Library.
 Call ahead (647-5836) or e-mail firstname.lastname@example.org to make an appointment.